Getting Legal Help: A Directory of Community Legal Clinics in Ontario

 Community legal clinics

-Community legal clinics provide information, advice, and representation on various legal issues, including social assistance, housing, refugee and immigration law, employment law, human rights, workers’ compensation, and the Canada Pension Plan.
+Community legal clinics provide information, advice, and representation on various legal issues, including social assistance, housing, refugee and immigration law, employment law, human rights, workers' compensation, consumer law, and the Canada Pension Plan.
 Some legal clinics do not handle all of these issues, but staff may be able to refer you to someone who can help.

 Community legal clinics are staffed by lawyers, community legal workers, and sometimes law students.
 Each legal clinic is run by a volunteer board of directors with members from the community.
 All help is private and confidential and provided free of charge.